The Carolinas Medical Center Nurse Anesthesia Program was ranked #22 in 2011.

 Cost of Out of State Tuition: $54,583

-*This includes the estimated cost of books, application fees and CMC Clinical Fee.
+*This includes the estimated cost of books, application fees, CMC Clinical Fee, graduation fee, Cerfication exam fee and SEE.

 CRNA Program Summary